Read Time 8 Minutes

 At this time . . .
 Our High Priest, will return to remove those who believe in His sacrifice for their sins.

-Then, Jesus will shift his focus to Israel, the unsaved and the sin and injustice of this world.
+Once those who have trusted in Jesus for remission of their sins, God will shift his focus to Israel, the unsaved and the sin and injustice of this world.
 Only then will He reveal his end time identity as The Lion of the Tribe of Judah.
 He will cleanse the world of sin and evil, all Israel will be saved and He will take his rightful place on the Throne of David as the King of the World.

 THE MILLENNIUM BEGINS